johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Given such definition of the `DAL` actor and above protocols, the following would be legal/illegal invocations of the apropriate functions:
+Given such a definition of the `DAL` actor and above protocols, the following would be legal/illegal invocations of the appropriate functions:

 ```swift
 let dal: DAL